apache/flink/docs/flink_on_tez_guide.md

 Application packaging is currently a bit different than in Flink standalone mode.
-  Flink programs that run on Tez need to be packaged in a "fat jar" file that contain the Flink client and executed via the `hadoop jar` command.
+  Flink programs that run on Tez need to be packaged in a "fat jar" file that contain the Flink client.
+This jar can then be executed via the `hadoop jar` command.
   An easy way to do that is to use the provided `flink-tez-quickstart` maven archetype.
   Create a new project as